-My goal for each game is to serve it as much as I can with a unique musical approach and a great sense of interactivity.
-“Assassins Creed IV: Freedom Cry” is a very unique game that tells the story of a former slave named Adéwalé who became an assassin and by accident gets stranded on Port au Prince, where he witnesses his people suffering and little by little understands he has a part to play to help them.
-When I first met the team I understood quite quickly that I had to bring in traditional Haitian music because music was the way for slaves to express their opposition and to form some solidarity amongst each other.
+“Assassins Creed IV: Freedom Cry” is a very unique game that tells the story of a former slave named Adéwalé who became an assassin and by accident gets stranded on Port au Prince, where he witnesses his people suffering and comes to understand that he has a part to play to help them.
+When I first met the team I understood quite quickly that I had to bring in traditional Haitian music because music was the way for slaves to express their opposition and to form solidarity amongst each other.
 Also, the game tells a very human story.
-It’s not about the Assassins against the Templars, but it is about a man that goes back to his roots.
+It’s not about the Assassins against the Templars, but about a man that goes back to his roots.
 So we didn’t want an epic feel to it, but rather a more emotional and softer approach.
 To have the Brussels Philharmonic performing the score was quite a treat.

-What was it like working for a major game company like Ubisoft, on Assassins Creed?
+What was it like working for a major game company like Ubisoft?
 Did it present any major differences from the past companies you had worked for?

 What does your studio look like?
 Tell me about what gear and hardware you use, and what’s most important to you among those things.

-I use PC with Cubase and Pro Tools (that made John Kurlander really happy to try out Pro Tools on PC), some pairs of different speakers, lots of software and dedicated hardware.
+I use PC with Cubase and Pro Tools, some pairs of different speakers, lots of software and dedicated hardware.
 My plugins are regular ones, such as Native Instruments’ Komplete, and many effects plugins such as Lexicon and Slate Digital.

 The most important thing is the game controller I have.
-Thanks to this, I can play the game I’m scoring and it is just priceless!
+Thanks to this, I can play the game I’m scoring, which is priceless!

-If someone came to you with a $2500 budget and said that they wanted teach themselves how to make music for games, what kind of studio setup would you recommend they purchase?
-Are there any key things that are important?
+If someone came to you with a $2500 budget to build a studio for game scoring, what kind of setup would you recommend they purchase?

 You can score a game for much less than that.
-But it depends what is the game.
-I would say a PC or a MAC (if you have the money) with minimum 16 GB RAM and a good processor.
-A RME Babyface as soundcard, Cubase 7.5 and Komplete from Native Instruments.
-Speakers or headphones depending on your budget as well.
+But it depends on the game.
+I would say a PC or Mac with minimum 16 GB RAM and a good processor.
+A RME Babyface as a soundcard, with Cubase and Komplete.
+Speakers or headphones would depend on your budget as well.
 But the key is to understand what it means to score a game.
 It’s not just about writing music; it’s about gameplay mechanics, and one tool that is great to start understanding how music in games works is called Wwise.
 It’s free too, so try it out!